ash-project/ash/documentation/topics/actions.md

 - Require any accepted attributes that are `allow_nil?` false
 - Set any default values for attributes
 - Run action changes & validations
-- Run validations, or add them in `before_action` hooks if using `d:Ash.Resource.actions.create.validate|before_action?`
+- Run validations, or add them in `before_action` hooks if using `d:Ash.Resource.Dsl.actions.create.validate|before_action?`

 #### Running the Create/Update/Destroy Action